Apollo1521/app-dev/README.md

 - High production value and excellent acting performances.
 - Explores complex moral issues and the consequences of choices.

- Favorite Episode
+ Favorite Game

- My favorite episode is "Ozymandias" (Season 5, Episode 14).
-It is widely regarded as one of the greatest television episodes ever made.
+ My favorite game is "Chess".
+Due to its tactics and gameplay, this hones the skills of a chess player which to be more precise and accurate in terms of calculation, the varieties of opening which will be the advantages of each gameplay.